shawnmuggle/stellar-smart-account-kit/packages/smart-account-kit-bindings/README.md

 # To publish or not to publish

 This library is suitable for publishing to NPM.
-You can publish it to NPM using the `pnpm publish` command.
+You can publish it to NPM using the `npm publish` command.

 But you don't need to publish this library to NPM to use it.
 You can add it to your project's `package.json` using a file path: